-Your child is no longer registered in a recognised Flemish school on the last day of school, generally 30 June.
+Your child is no longer registered in a recognised Flemish school on the last day of school, generally the 30th of June.

 - If your child has gained the final qualification of the education in the course of the year, the allowance can be retained.
 This occurs primarily in modular education, at the end of January.

 - Adult pupils in BuSo OV1 and OV2 who leave education with the correct certificate also retain their allowance.

 - In such cases, you should contact your payment fund.